 Some Tips for Getting the Best Urn for Your Memorial Service

 There are a great many options available when choosing a funeral urn.
-Here are some ideas that may help you sort through all of the options available as you and your family search for the best urn to memorialize your loved one.
+Here are some ideas and advice that may help you sort through all of the options available as you and your family search for the best urn to memorialize your loved one.

 Also resembling a shell is the biodegradable funeral urn.
 Like the ceramic funeral urn, this urn is also translucent.
 Like the light that your loved one was to others when he or she was alive, sunlight can shine through the biodegradable funeral urn creating a beautiful rainbow.
 Then, when it is time to place it in a grave (in many cases complete with a headstone), you can be sure that it will biodegrade easily and reinvigorate the circle of life.

 In some cases, families choose to install their loved one’s funeral urn being alongside the headstone for a long time.
 And this requires something that can hold up well against the elements: that would be the metal funeral urn.
-Most metal funeral urns are made from either bronze or brass, and many have a classical appearance reminiscent of the legendary Aladdin’s Lamp.
+Most metal funeral cremation urns are made from either bronze or brass, and many have a classical appearance reminiscent of the legendary Aladdin’s Lamp.
 There are however other options as well.
 If your loved one had an affinity for a particular subject, for example music or books, a symbol can be placed on the funeral urn to represent that love.
 You can also be confident that this kind of funeral urn will stand up well against the elements, and should remain intact for a long time as it sits next to your loved one’s headstone-- or any other outdoor memorial display.

 Some who wish to keep a small part of their loved ones with them will opt for a keepsake funeral urn.
 These can come in two styles.
 One will fit nicely on your countertop as a decorative item.
 Another is a beautiful piece of jewelry, such as a bracelet, necklace, or earring, insuring that a piece of your loved one will travel with you wherever you go.
 These types of funeral urns have become very popular with families in recent years who wish to share their loved one’s remains with each other despite living great distances from one another.